AlfinIndrawan/MyBooks/README.md

 # 📚 Books

-This repository is used to track the books I'm reading these days, hover the book to see the progress
+This repository is used to track the books I'm reading these days

 ## 📖 My bookshelf